 STI-AS Base SHAKEN Authentication Assumptions

-This document assumes that the base SHAKEN authentication procedures defined in [ATIS-1000074] require the STI-AS to populate the "shaken" PASSporT "dest" claim with the canonicalized value of the To header TN, as specified in [RFC 8224].
+This document assumes that the base SHAKEN authentication procedures defined in [ATIS-1000074] require the STI-AS to populate the "shaken" PASSporT "dest" claim as follows:

+If the To header contains a service URN in the 'sos' family then use the service URN,

+Else, use the canonicalized value of the To header TN.

 STI-VS Base SHAKEN Verification Assumptions

 On receiving an INVITE request containing an Identity header with a “shaken” PASSporT, and no Identity headers with “div” PASSporTs, the STI-VS will perform the base SHAKEN verification procedures as defined in [ATIS-1000074].
-This document assumes that as part of base SHAKEN, when the received Identity header contains a “shaken” PASSporT, the STI-VS will use the canonicalized value of the To header TN as the locally created "dest" claim used during PASSporT signature verification.
+This document assumes that as part of base SHAKEN, when the received Identity header contains a “shaken” PASSporT, the STI-VS will populate the local “dest" claim during PASSporT signature verification as follows:

+If the To header contains a service URN in the 'sos' family then use the service URN,

+Else, use the canonicalized value of the To header TN.

 STI-AS "div" Authentication